GuglielmoCerri/Advent-of-Code/README.md

 ## Introduction
 Advent of Code ([link](https://adventofcode.com/2022/about)) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

-This repository contains the solutions to AoC 2021 and 2022 problems in Python 3.10.
+This repository contains the complete solutions to AoC 2021 and 2022 in python

-In total I have currently 86 ⭐.
-I completed the AoC 2021.
-In this repo you will find the 2021 solutions inside a jupyter notebook and the ones for the 2022 in python script.
+In total I currently have 100 ⭐.

+In this repo you will find the solutions to:
+*   AoC 2021 in jupyter notebook
+*   AoC 2022 in python3.10

 ## Installation

-Create the environment from the environment. yml file inside the specific year folder:
+Create the environment from the environment.yml file inside the specific year folder:

 ```bash
 > cd <year> # cd 2022